IamTheFij/docker-pre-commit/README.md

 ## Hooks

 ### docker-compose-check
-Verifies that docker-compose files are valid by using `docker-compose config` to parse them.
+Verifies that docker compose files are valid by using `docker compose config` to parse them.